Denza Z9: Powertrain

-The PHEV version of the Z9 is built on the e3 platform with the fifth-generation DM system, consisting of a 2.0-liter turbocharged petrol engine producing 152 kW and three electric motors with a total output of 640 kW.
+The PHEV version of the Z9 is built on the e3 platform with the fifth-generation DM system, consisting of a 2.0-liter turbocharged petrol engine producing 150 kW net (152 kW gross) and three electric motors with a total output of 640 kW.
 It accelerates from 0–100 km/h in 3.6 seconds, with a 38.5 kWh LFP battery providing a 201 km electric range and a total combined range of 1100 km.
 The Denza Z9 PHEV is BYD's first plug-in hybrid to feature CTB (cell-to-body) battery integration, which helps increase interior space and torsional rigidity.

 The battery electric (BEV) version uses the e-Platform 3.0 Evo architecture and three electric motors for a combined output of 710 kW, achieving 0–100 km/h in 3.4 seconds.
-It is equipped with a 100.1 kWh LFP battery, offering a range of 630 km under the CLTC standard.
+The updated 2026 model year Denza Z9 GT BEV uses BYD's second-generation Blade Battery technology, with the top-spec 122 kWh pack rated at 600 km under WLTP.
+Charging is supported at up to 270 kW on conventional public chargers and up to 1 MW on the brand's dedicated Flash Charging stations, enabling a 10 to 70 percent charge in five minutes.